-(11) Except where a contrary intention appears, the Interpretation Act applies to these rules
+(11) Except where a contrary intention appears, the Interpretation Act, RSY 2002, c.
+125, applies to these rules.

 Titles and headings

 (12) The titles and headings of these rules are for convenience only and are not intended as a guide to construction.